Contents

 Enter: doing something about it.

-Local governments and climate change
+Local governments and climate action planning

 Oftentimes, the rhetoric around climate change can over-emphasize one individual’s impact and de-emphasize the things that can really make a difference.
 Local governments, however, are the perfect in-between: large enough to make systemic change, and small enough to engage individuals.
 Cities have an ability to respond to climate change in a way that is localized to their region, their economy, and their capacity.